Commodity Related Links

 Professional services are customized services consisting of specialized intellectual or creative expertise based on personal skills or ideas provided for a fee.
 Per section 41-16-21 of Code of Alabama, professional services do not require competitive bidding.
 Please refer to Contract Management website for guidance on Professional Services as special requirements apply, depending on the situation.

-IV.
+III.
 Order Placement & Methods of Payment

 Before selecting an order placement method, it is important to become familiar with Procurement’s Expenditure Matrix resource.
 The acquisition process at the University can be completed through a variety of methods, funding sources and payment options…and, can be a little confusing at times!
 The Expenditure Matrix is intended to assist campus partners in identifying the appropriate method of payment for common expenditures.
 Please refer to the expenditure matrix in conjunction with the methods detailed below.
 If you are unable to locate your good or service on the matrix, please contact the appropriate Senior Buyer for assistance.